UtrechtUniversity/ricgraph/docs/ricgraph_restapi.md

 Ricgraph Explorer instance available, which you can access over the web.
-That someone can be yourself, where you run Ricgraph and Ricgraph Explorer on your own computer or use a cloud service such as SURF Research Cloud, or it can be someone else, who is doing that for you or for a community of users.
+That someone can be yourself, where you run Ricgraph and Ricgraph Explorer on your own computer or use a cloud service such as SURF Research Cloud.
+Alternatively, it can be someone else, who is doing that for you or for a community of users.

 If you use the Ricgraph REST API, will get these results